Humans like explanations.

 Are you serious?
 Is that an actual question?

 Good luck.
 I would invite you to try that and get back with me.
-Anyhow, if you eat a bazillion calories of anything you will gain weight.
+Anyhow, if you eat a bazillion calories of anything you will gain weight because in the BIG PICTURE - calories are energy.

 Conversely, if you take in an underwhelming, nearly negligible, number of calories on a regular basis, you will lose weight, although it rarely equates to improved health.